k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 * Tables
 * Goal_Description

-According to this list, during an agentic flow, you can use an MTable actor to lookup for a specific domain and its content, augmenting the AI context.
-In case you are running an external agent, this information can be exposed as tool (via API or MCP).
+According to this list, during an agentic flow, you can use an MTable actor to look up a specific domain and its content, and thus augment the AI context.
+In case you are running an external agent, this information can be exposed as a tool via API or MCP.